simonambridge/SparkSensorData/README.md

 OK, lets test it.

-First we can test netCat to show how it pushes data to a network port.
+First we can test Java netCat to show how it pushes data to a network port.

-In a terminal window start a netCat run:
+In a terminal window start a Java netCat run:
 ```
 java netCat n 20 100 9999
 *****************************************